FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 Its encoding to SMT has several elements.

-First, we have have a declaration of an uinterpreted ternary function on ``Term``.
+First, we have have a declaration of an uninterpreted ternary function on ``Term``.

 .. code-block:: smt2